TomaszKandula/SongLyrics/README.md

 # SongLyrics

 SongLyrics project allow to traverse through different artists to find songs from albums for lyrics.
+This projects will also allow to register an account, users will be able to add and modify artists data (albums, songs, lyrics).

+The project will be deployed on Azure cloud, the domain is yet to be determined.

 ## Tech-stack